-If you’re in the market to build a new house, you’ve probably already heard of a house and land package.
+If you’re in the market to build a new house, look at house and land packages.

 For those who may not know, this term refers to a combination deal that gives you a home alongside the land where you plan to build.
 Many different variations of this package are available to prospective buyers.
 The end result is always the same: a new home on a freshly purchased plot of land.